-The Act also provides for establishing the CBRTA, which is responsible for issuing permits to cross-border road transport operators.
-The agency exists primarily to regulate and administer cross-border road transport permits.
+The Act also provides for establishing the CBRTA, which is responsible for issuing permits to crossborder road transport operators.
 It is responsible for regulating access to the cross-border road transport market, freight and passengers, through a permit administration regime.
-The CBRTA is also tasked with ensuring that operators comply with cross-border regulations, as well as the provisions of the bi- and multilateral road transport agreements.
-The following principles for clearing conveyances will be observed at the OSBP: